fanchen7108/protein-classification/README.md

 i.
 Counting Examples: Determine the number of "examples" or spots present in each specimen.
 [2 marks] ii.
 Protein Expression Histograms: For each specimen, generate histograms to visualize the expression values of 'NESTIN', 'cMYC', and 'MET' and discuss your observations.
 [3 marks] iii.
 Image Pre-processing: Convert a selection of images from RGB to HED color space, focusing on the Hematoxylin channel (H) to highlight cellular nuclei.
 Provide visual examples and follow the hints in the provided notebook.
 [5 marks] iv.
 H-channel Analysis: Calculate the average intensity of the H-channel for each image.
 Create a scatter plot comparing these averages against the expression levels of NESTIN for each image.
 Assess the correlation between H-channel intensity and NESTIN expression.
 Discuss the potential of H-channel average as a predictive feature for NESTIN expression.
-[4 marks] z=这里要把c1踢掉计算h channel吗？ 因为我是这样的，要改吗？
+[4 marks]
 v.
 Performance Metrics for Prediction: Discuss suitable performance metrics for predicting protein expression from images.
 Identify the most appropriate metric for this specific problem and justify your choice.
 [3 marks]
 Question No. 2: (Feature Extraction and Classical Regression) [40 Marks] For the following questions, use the expression of NESTIN as the output prediction target variable.